Esri/developer-support/web-js/add-layers-widget/README.md

 [Live Sample](http://esri.github.io/developer-support/web-js/select-by-attribute-widget/SelectByAtt/index.html)

 ##Usage notes:
-The following code snippets show how to use the widget in your application
+The following code snippets show how to use the widget in your application.

 Import the bootstrap.css and addLayers.css stylesheets as well as jquery and bootstrap.js.
 All of these are needed for the widget to work:
 ```html